 How – Taking the Negative Aspect out of Negative Feedback At Work

-Employees dread the time when you’re escorting them into a meeting room to provide negative feedback at work, not only because they don’t want to hear anything with a negative connotation, but it opens up a hurting wound.
-At such times, it is a boost to have some elements of humor or light talk to intervene in the conversation.
-As the title mentions, taking the negative aspect out of a negative feedback at work can prove to be your crowning glory.
+Employees dread the time you’re escorting them into a meeting room to provide negative feedback at work, not only because they don’t want to hear anything with a negative connotation but because it opens up a hurting wound.
+At such times, having some humor or light talk elements is a boost to intervene in the conversation.
+As the title mentions, taking the negative aspect out of negative feedback at work can be your crowning glory.

-It’s not at all necessary that all the negative feedback process or constructive criticisms you give to your team members or, for that matter, your peers or manager has to be doomed from the very start.
-Your idea of presenting criticism should be on the optimistic side and should be in the frame of mind that promotes the progress of the organization and growth and development for the individual you’re dealing with.
+It’s unnecessary that all the negative feedback processes or constructive criticisms you give to your team members or, for that matter, your peers or manager have to be doomed from the very start.
+Your idea of presenting criticism should be on the optimistic side.
+It should be in the frame of mind that promotes the progress of the organization and the growth and development of the individual you’re dealing with.

-Look at these instances as the opportunity to render coaching to your team members and bonding with your peers.
-Negative feedback process always should be presented in a way to encourage the blossoming of an individual into a better worker.
-Be a mentor to your team members and ensure that they take this feedback in the way they are supposed to.
+These instances are opportunities to coach your team members and bond with your peers.
+A negative feedback process should always be presented to encourage the blossoming of an individual into a better worker.
+Be a mentor to your team members and ensure that they take this feedback as they should.

 Who – Make it About the What

-At a workplace, you might not have the perfect team reporting to you or the perfect boss that you are reporting to.
-There’s always a person on your team that you personally dislike or can’t seem to bear with.
+You might have a better team reporting to you or the perfect boss you say to at a workplace.
+There’s always a person on your team you dislike or can’t seem to bear with.

-To make a negative feedback process effective it’s important for you to change your mindset about that person.
-Don’t look at the individuality of the person but concentrate on the work that went wrong.
-Never bring out personal frustrations or dislikes into your workspace and present them in the form of the negative feedback process.
-It will be completely counter-productive that you’re in an offensive position while presenting your criticism or feedback and your team member is defending their own in front of you.
-This will crash the entire purpose of the feedback process.
+To make a negative feedback process effective, you must change your mindset about that person.
+Don’t look at the person’s individuality but concentrate on the work that went wrong.
+Never bring out personal frustrations or dislikes into your workspace and present them as a negative feedback process.
+It will be completely counter-productive that you’re in an offensive position while presenting your criticism or feedback, and your team member is defending their own in front of you.
+It will crash the entire purpose of the feedback process.

-When you do put aside personal prejudices, you will be able to stand more confidently in front of that individual without losing your cool or erupting into an explosive and de-motivating feedback.
+When you put aside personal prejudices, you can stand more confidently in front of that individual without losing your cool or erupting into explosive and de-motivating feedback.

 Where – Choosing the Location

-Choosing a personal space can be the best location you can find to get the ball rolling.
-It’s important that you keep in mind not to speak of a negative feedback process in a group setting such as a team meeting or a crowd gathering.
-This will affect the way your team members feel about the job they have been doing and also the way they perceive you as a manager and team leader.
+Choosing a personal space can be the best location to get the ball rolling.
+You must remember not to speak of a negative feedback process in a group setting, such as a team meeting or a crowd gathering, which will affect how your team members feel about the job they have been doing and how they perceive you as a manager and team leader.

-You can either choose to meet the concerned member over lunch or coffee in a very casual environment or in a one-on-one conference in a meeting room, which is a more formal setup.
-This would depend on your comfort level and also that of the employee.
+You can either meet the concerned member over lunch or coffee in a casual environment or a one-on-one conference in a meeting room, a more formal setup.
+It would depend on your comfort level and also that of the employee.

-Always ensure that you ask your employer for a free slot of time before asking them to join you for the meet.
-In the timeslots that you’re free wouldn’t mean they are free as well.
 Always ask for a meeting.
+Always ensure that you ask your employer for a free time slot before asking them to join you for the meeting.
+The timeslots that you’re free would mean something other than they are also free.

 Feedback for the Manager

 Start by asking your manager if they believe in transparency and openness.
 Make them understand how their actions can help you perform better and how you need to be their support when they are yours.
-This way you can gain their trust in order to help them understand the negative feedback process and how it’s affecting the team and you.
-Ask them to organize for weekly meetings with you, where you discuss with them your performance as well as provide them with feedback if something doesn’t go all that well with you.
+This way, you can gain their trust to help them understand the negative feedback process and how it’s affecting the team and you.
+Ask them to organize weekly meetings with you, discuss your performance with them, and provide them with feedback if something could go better with you.

-You cannot be the person on the team telling the manager how they must do their job; that’s not much of feedback but commanding.
-This will surely disintegrate the team and won’t go too well with the manager, instead, it’s important that you make it clear to your manager that it’s your perspective and that it’s for the team and your own performance rather than theirs.
+You cannot be the person on the team telling the manager how they must do their job; that’s not much feedback but commanding.
+This will surely disintegrate the team and won’t go too well with the manager; instead, you must clarify to your manager that it’s your perspective and that it’s for the team and your performance rather than theirs.

-On the other hand, ensure that as a manager, you ask your team member for feedback if they have any and take those seriously, with a view to improving yourself.
+On the other hand, ensure that as a manager, you ask your team member for feedback if they have any and take those seriously to improve yourself.

 What to Say to an Employee?

-Listed below are a few pointers to keep in mind when you speak to an employee.
-It’s important that you pay attention to these pointers and follow them when needed.
+Below are a few pointers to remember when you speak to an employee.
+You must pay attention to these pointers and follow them when needed.

-- Direct and Specific Talk – Nobody would want their manager to beat around the bush and after a long, long talk come to the point.
-It’s just a waste of time and energy and can be quite unpleasant for the team member receiving the negative feedback.
-Instead, state the feedback directly and with utmost specificity.
-Let them know of the consequences of a repetition in the same action and make sure that the suggestions for improvement come from them.
+- Direct and Specific Talk – Nobody would want their manager to beat around the bush and, after a long talk, reach the point.
+It’s just a waste of time and energy and can be unpleasant for the team member receiving negative feedback.
+Instead, state the feedback directly and with the highest specificity.
+Let them know of the consequences of repetition in the same action and make sure that the suggestions for improvement come from them.

 - Offer Top-notch Solutions – Each feedback session should have a lesson learned, a takeaway from the meeting.
-Be the one to take in suggestions from the team member while you provide the solutions that can help the individual in coping up with the current situation.
+Be the one to take in suggestions from the team member while providing solutions to help the individual cope with the current situation.
 Keep the momentum by continually gaining and offering solutions.

 - Empathize – Put yourself into the shoes of your team member.
-Try and understand where they come from and what their negative feedback all about was.
-Try connecting the dots and offer them feedback in a manner similar to how you would expect your negative feedback to be given to you.
+Try and understand where they come from and what their negative feedback was all about.
+Try connecting the dots and offering them feedback like how you would receive negative comments about yourself.

-- Lend a Listening Ear – In order to be empathetic, you will need to first listen to what your team member has to say regarding the feedback, and give them a time window to replay their side of the story to you.
-In that, you will notice gaps that can be filled with your guidance and support towards your team member.
-The negative feedback process is always meant to be constructive and knowing both sides of the story can empower the team, the manager, and the team member.
+- Lend a Listening Ear – To be empathetic, and you will need to first listen to what your team member has to say regarding the feedback and give them a time window to replay their side of the story to you.
+You’ll see areas where instruction could be helpful and support your team member.
+The negative feedback process is always to stand constructive, and knowing both sides of the story can empower the team, the manager, and the team member.
 All you need to do is listen.

-- Mind Your Body Language – When giving a negative feedback or even conducting a one-on-one meeting, it’s recommended by management experts that you sit adjacent to your team member, as this action has proven to keep the team member at ease and open to a healthy conversation.
-It’s not only the positioning that matter though, it’s even your tone, your mannerisms, and hand gestures that convey your mind out to your team member awaiting for their negative feedback process.
-Maintain a steady and concerned eye contact with your team member and make sure they understand what you are trying to bring about with this negative feedback.
+- Mind Your Body Language – When giving negative feedback or even conducting a one-on-one meeting, it’s recommended by management experts that you sit adjacent to your team member, as this action has proven to keep the team member at ease and open to a healthy conversation.
+It’s not only the positioning that matters, but your tone, mannerisms, and hand gestures convey your mind to your team member awaiting their negative feedback process.
+Maintain steady and concerned eye contact with your team members and ensure they understand what you are trying to bring about with this negative feedback.

 Make Feedback a 360 Degree Process

-We all make mistakes but we are a generation ready to be dedicated to the work we do and rise up to the occasion.
-Make sure that feedback—negative feedback or positive feedback—is constantly part of your team improvement plans and method.
-It’s through these feedback mechanisms and processes that improvement in the quality of work is witnessed in businesses and corporate life on the whole.
-Set up 360-degree feedback mechanisms to receive feedback not only from managers but also from peers and subordinates.
-This will ensure that quality is induced from all directions.
+We all make mistakes, but we are a generation ready to be dedicated to our work and rise to the occasion.
+Ensure that feedback, negative or positive is constantly part of your team improvement plans and method.
+Through these feedback mechanisms and processes, Businesses are seeing an improvement in the caliber of their work and corporate life.
+Set up 360-degree feedback mechanisms to receive feedback from managers, peers, and subordinates.
+Inducing quality in this way will ensure it from all angles.